DiarmaidMckeagney/Semester2_proj/Basic_Git_Tutorial.md

 # Basic Github Tutorial
 #### created by Diarmaid McKeagney

+This tutorial will go over the basics of creating a new branch, using github desktop, commiting code, creating pull requests, raising issues, and documentation.

 ## Branches

 Branches are a way to work on code yourself without affecting the main codebase.
 All group members need to create a branch for themselves.
 I have called my branch "diarmaid's-branch".
 I think this is a good way of making it clear who's code is who.